demavior/Bakery-Order-System/README.md

 # Bakery Management System

 ## Overview
-This project is a web application for managing a bakery's orders and inventory.
+This project is a web application for managing a bakery's orders.
 It includes a React frontend and a Django backend, providing a comprehensive solution for both user interactions and backend management.

 ## Features